MananTyagi/Django-Code-Challenge/readme.md

 6. Start the development server:

    python manage.py runserver
+7. Also run the tests for application

+   python manage.py test
-7. [API link for local host](http://127.0.0.1:8000/books/) for accessing in local, after, you can apply filters
+8. [API link for local host](http://127.0.0.1:8000/books/) for accessing in local, after, you can apply filters